susanBuck/notes/05_Laravel/13_Databases_Production.md

 ## Fill in MySQL config

-Locally, open (or create if it doesn't exist) `/app/config/production/database.php`.
+Locally, open `/app/config/production/database.php`.

+If this file not yet exist (the directory `production` and/or the file `database.php`) go ahead and create it.

-The array that this file returns need to include an index `connections` that includes an array of `mysql` credentials like the code that follows.
+The array that this file returns needs to include an index `connections` that contains an array of `mysql` credentials like the code that follows.

 + Change `host` to be `localhost`.
 + Change `database` to be whatever you named your database when you created it above.